ErZicky/PocketMark-android-markdown-editor/README.md

 📂 PocketMark can also manage, read and modify text file created by other apps (i.e files sent on chat application)

-📶​ PocketMark can work perfectly offline but it's folder can be used by other app to sync notes
+📶​ PocketMark can work perfectly offline and does not have internet functionality but it's folder can be used by other app to sync notes

-# What can you do to help the app?
+# What can you do to help PocketMark?

 Other than just using the app (for which I'm incredibly grateful) you can: